benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

 Expand each of the sections below for more information about each menu item.

 ??? tip "**Search – Find What You Need**"
-    The VMware® Tanzu Developer Portal™ includes a system wide search facility that can help you find information stored within the system.
+    The VMware® Tanzu Developer Portal™ includes a comprehensive search facility that can help you to find information stored in the system.
 Your technical documentation, APIs, software catalog entries, application accelerators, and more are all indexed by the search system.

     <figure markdown>
         ![Example of a search](images/sample-search2.png)
-        <figcaption>An example of a search for items that relate to the to the search term "Developer Portal</figcaption>
+        <figcaption>An example of a search for items that relate to the to the search term "Developer Portal"</figcaption>
     </figure>